SoftwarePixel/YJ_67-is-not-smart/README.md

 # YJ_67-is-not-smart
-So I made this to show a random guy on youtube that his bot is worthless :) \n His Video URL: https://youtu.be/dwipVhBSCP0
+So I made this to show a random guy on youtube that his bot is worthless :)

+His Video URL: https://youtu.be/dwipVhBSCP0

 Basically my bot does the same thing that the bot in his video does.
 It took me 2 minutes to make.
 Enjoy.